Michael Martin Hammer: Career

-Forbes magazine ranked Hammer's book, Re-engineering the Corporation, among the "three most important business books of the past 20 years".
-TIME named him as one of America's 25 most influential individuals, in its first such list.
+Forbes magazine ranked Reengineering the Corporation third on its list of the "20 most influential business books of the last 20 years".
+In 1996,TIME named him one of America's 25 most influential individuals.

 Death

-Hammer was 60 years old when he died from complications of a brain haemorrhage he suffered while on vacation.
-The funeral was held on September 5 in Stanetsky Memorial Chapel and he is buried in the Baker Street Jewish Cemeteries in West Roxbury, Boston.
+At age 60, Hammer died from complications of a brain hemorrhage he suffered while on vacation.
+His funeral was held in Stanetsky Memorial Chapel and he was buried in the Baker Street Jewish Cemeteries in West Roxbury, Boston.